michelle-miller/assistant-icp/install_11.md

     Click **Next** multiple times to read the full agreement, and then click **OK** to close the license terms.
 If you have read and agree to the license agreement, select the checkbox.

 1. When you install the service, many configuration settings are applied to it for you unless you override them with your own values.

     At a minimum, provide your own values for the following configurable setting:

+    - Deployment Type
+    - Languages
     - Hostname of the ICP cluster Master node

-1. You might want to change additional configuration settings to specify things like user names and passwords for databases or stores that are created for you, for example. **You cannot change these settings after you complete the installation.**
+1. You might want to change additional configuration settings at this timem. **You cannot change these settings after you complete the installation.**

     See [Configuration details](#install-110-config-details) for help understanding the configuration choices.

 1. Click **Install**.

-    **Attention**: You might see an error message (that begins with `Error making request: Error: ESOCKETTIMEDOUT POST`) during the installation process.
-However, you can ignore the message; the installation continues in the background.
-Give it time (up to 6 minutes) to complete.
-Check the Helm releases page for the status.
+You can check the Helm releases page to find out the status of the installation.
 See [Verify that the installation was successful](#install-110-verify).

 #### Configuration details
 {: #install-110-config-details}